ldaine/1Z0-819-exam-prep/databases-jdbc/README.md

 To run the migration use:

-Navigate to `src/main/resources`
-> mvn clean flyway:migrate `-Dflyway.configFiles=flyway.conf
+> mvn clean flyway:migrate `-Dflyway.configFiles=./src/main/resources/flyway.conf

 Make sure the `flyway.conf` exists and is up to date.